katherinewu312/cs6120-tasks/l7/discussion.md

 Updated use:
   %29 = fadd float %15, %27
 ```

+Implementing this pass was relatively straightforward, although we realized we
+had to handle integer & floating-point division separately, since LLVM has separate comparison
+instructions for ints and FPs (`icmp` and `fcmp`).
+Initially, we naively tried to handle both int & FP cases at the same time, but we quickly realized this was not possible since LLVM instructions are not "polymorphic", i.e. there are different comparison/division instructions for ints/FPs, and LLVM stipulates that arguments' types have to be explicitly stated.
+When figuring out operands' types, we found the `isIntegerTy` and `isFloatingPointTy` functions in the [`llvm::Type` class](https://llvm.org/doxygen/classllvm_1_1Type.html) to be extremely helpful!
+The plethora of possible int types in C (`long`, `short`, `unsigned ...`, `signed ...`) are all instances of LLVM's general `IntegerType` (similarly for FP types), so helper functions like `isIntegerTy` remove the need for us to explicitly handle different numeric types in C.

 **Simple example:**
 Consider this C program which contains a division-by-zero statement: